varnish/Varnish-Book/varnish_book.rst

 	..
 VMODs

 	Varnish allows integration of Varnish Modules or simply VMODs.
-	These modules let you extend the functionality of the VCL language by pulling in custom-written features.
+	These modules let you extend the functionality of VCL by pulling in custom-written features.
 	Some examples include non-standard header manipulation, access to *memcached* or complex normalization of headers.

 	.. shared memory

-	The shared memory log allows Varnish to log large amounts of information at almost no cost by having other applications parse the data and extract the useful bits.
+	The shared memory log (SHMLOG) allows Varnish to log large amounts of information at almost no cost by having other applications parse the data and extract the useful bits.
 This reduces the lock-contention in the heavily threaded environment of Varnish.